-Having a pet cat is one of the best feelings in the world.
+Having a cat is one of the best feelings in the world.
 You get a companion and a best friend in your home.
 However a pet is also a great responsibility.
 You have to feed them, bathe them, and clean their mess.
-This involves cleaning the liter box which serves as your cat’s bathroom.
+This involves cleaning the dirty litter box which serves as your cat’s bathroom.
 Although you might think that it is a hassle to regularly clean a litter box you might do a second take when you find out the health implications of a dirty litter box on both you and your cat.

 That’s right, it is not just your kitty that will be affected by a dirty litter box bu you and your family as well.

 So before anyone gets sick in your family, make sure to always clean the litter box.